UttaranB127/GeneratingEmotiveGaits/README.md

 On running `main.py`, the code will train the network and generate sample gestures post-training.

 We also provide a pretrained model inside the `models` directory, available for download here: https://drive.google.com/file/d/1u8Ed_iPXdc-8bVzyRqXOfQ5g2QogNOj1/view?usp=sharing.
-Please save the `models` directory directory under $BASE.
+Save the `models` directory directory under $BASE.

 Set the command-line argument `--train` to `False` to skip training and use this model directly for evaluation.
 The generated samples are stored in the automatically created `render` directory.
 We generate test samples by deafult and also store the corresponding ground truth samples for comparison.
 We have tested that the samples, stored in `.bvh` files, are compatible with blender.